Ryn-Ann/git-cheatsheet/Readme.md

 ```bash
 git status
 ```
--shows the status of the git repository
+- shows the status of the git repository

 ```bash
 git show